alexeibex/alexeibex.github.io/Contracts.md

     - Sympathetic juries allocating damages
   - Too Lenient?

+---

+#### Remedies Under The Uniform Commerical Code
+##### Article 1 - Remedies to be liberally Administered
+  - Compensatory Damages + Search Costs

+##### Article 2 of the UCC
+- Applies to "Transactions in goods"
+  - "Goods" includes "all things" which are movable at the time of identification to the contract for sale
+- Adopted by all states except by Louisiana

+---

-## 2.0 Obligation Arising from an Agreement with Consideration
+## 3.0 Obligation Arising from an Agreement with Consideration
 Consideration is one of the basic requirements of the leading theory of obligation in contractual and related affairs.
 - A Valid Agreement w/ Consideration (A w/ C)